Shifoue/Portfolio/Eye_Segmentation_Project/README.md

   </tr>
 </table>

+Both optimizers seem to converge around the 20th epochs, but ADAMW has a better generalization compared to SGD based on observation of the results.

-As validation metric i used the Dice Score and it works fine, following is a comparison between real mask and predicted masks :
+I used the Dice Score as a validation metric and it works fine, following is a comparison between real mask and predicted masks :

 ![image](documentation/eyes_segmentation_result.PNG)